curityio/oauth-filter-for-java/readme.md

 [![Quality](https://img.shields.io/badge/quality-test-yellow)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

 This project contains a Servlet Filter that authenticates and authorizes requests using OAuth access tokens of various kinds.
 There are two `OAuthFilter` implementations. `OAuthJwtFilter` and `OAuthOpaqueFilter`.
-Both implement `javax.servlet.Filter`, and can be used to protect APIs built using Java.
+Both implement `jakarta.servlet.Filter`, and can be used to protect APIs built using Java.
 Depending on the format of the access token, these two concrete implementations can be used in the following manner:

 1. If the token is a Json Web Token (JWT) then validate the token using a public key
 2. If the token is a reference (opaque) token, then validate by calling the OAuth server's